Karnataka CM to interact with gram panchayats over high COVID caseload | Health

 - India

-With the increase in COVID-19 cases in rural areas, Karnataka Chief Minister B S Yedyurappa will interact with select gram panchayats reporting high caseload, via video conferencing on May 26, regarding containment measure.
+With the increase in COVID-19 cases in rural areas, Karnataka Chief Minister B S Yediyurappa will interact with select gram panchayats reporting high caseload via video conferencing on May 26, regarding containment measures.

 ''Tomorrow the Chief Minister will interact with select gram panchayats with high cases, via video conference,'' Home Minister Basavaraj Bommai said.

-Speaking to reporters here on Tuesday, he said with indications that COVID is coming under control in cities like Bengaluru, the government's focus is now on rural areas, and hence district administrations have been given greater responsibility, including, implementation of lockdown locally.
+Speaking to reporters here on Tuesday, he said with indications that COVID is coming under control in cities like Bengaluru, the government's focus is now on rural areas, and hence district administrations have been given greater responsibilities,including implementation of lockdown locally.

 Noting that the steady decline in daily cases, especially in cities like Bengaluru, was a bit of an ease, the CM had said, however the situation in rural areas is not satisfying, and people there need to be more cautious.

-Bommai said instructions have been given for micro contaminants in rural areas, PDOs (Panchayath Development Officers), health officers and police officers of the respective limits have been given the responsibility.
+Bommai said instructions have been given for micro containments in rural areas, PDOs (Panchayat Development Officers), health officers and police officers of the respective limits have been given the responsibility.

 They have also been asked to ensure ration and medicine supplies to the needy, he said.